-Copies of the EA have been mailed to Federal, State, and local agencies; interested groups and individuals; local newspapers and libraries in the project areas; Native American groups; and parties to this proceeding.
+Copies of the EA have been mailed to federal, state, and local agencies, public interest groups, interested individuals, newspapers, and parties to this proceeding.

 Any person wishing to comment on the EA may do so.
 To ensure consideration prior to a Commission decision on the proposal, it is important that we receive your comments before the date specified below.

-(3) You may file your comments via mail to the Commission by sending an original and two copies of your letter to: Kimberly D. Bose, Secretary, Federal Energy Regulatory Commission, 888 First Street, NE., Room 1A, Washington, DC 20426.
+- Send an original and two copies of your comments to: Philis J. Posey, Acting Secretary, Federal Energy Regulatory Commission, 888 First St., NE., Room 1A, Washington, DC 20426;

-If you choose the option to mail your comments, label one copy of the comments for the attention of the Gas Branch 1, PJ-11.1.
+- Label one copy of the comments for the attention of the Gas Branch 1, PJ-11.1; and